Maybe what matters most is being brave

 These past few weeks, I’ve been thinking a lot about what it takes to be brave.
 And about the role that being brave has in our lives whether we are trying to affect or adapt to big changes — some we seek and some that happen to us.
 How do we begin the process of finding our courage and deciding to act?
 How do we foster in ourselves the courage to show up and vulnerable — to really been seen — even and especially when we’re scared and we don’t know the outcome?

-To me personally, being brave means going head strong into something really hard or scary, despite your fear.
-It means noticing your fear, acknowledging it, and then pushing past the excuses and self doubt — that pit in your stomach that says, “Wow, I really am scared, I really don’t want to do this, but I know I need to!” — and doing it anyway.
+To me, being brave means going head strong into something really hard or scary, despite your fear.
+It means noticing your fear, acknowledging it, and then pushing past the worry, excuses and self doubt — that pit in your stomach that says, “Wow, I really am scared and I really don’t want to do this, but I know I need to!” — and doing it anyway.
 When it’s something that stretches you, challenges you, helps you grow and change and you go 100% all in despite your fear, well, in my book you get big bonus points.
 Those bonus points show up in your life when you do the work, as you practice your courage and take action.

-Oh, and P.S., your going to slip and fall and fail!
+Oh, and P.S., your going to slip and fall and even fail.
 There will be absolutely be times that you win and succeed and it feels fantastic and propels you forward immediately.
 You soar, and you can’t fully understand why you were so afraid and stuck in the first place.
 And then, there will absolutely also be times you will take the leap and fall flat on your face.
 Yep.
 Cause that’s life.
 The latter is when you need to stop right where you are — while “you’re on the ground after getting the crap kicked out of you (figuratively)” — and feel what you need to feel (mad, sad, embarrassed, angry, hurt…) Then you figure out how to navigate what just happened (based on the truth, not your story about it) and eventually you get to the point where you learn something from it.
 You learn about yourself.
 Then you dust yourself off, pick yourself up, and get back to business living brave again!

 The truth is, I’ve never felt more alive than when I’m in the conscious act of being brave or courageous!
 And I don’t think you can achieve transformative change or perhaps even find real, true connection with others in your life without being brave.
 For me, being brave was a launching pad to unlocking my greatest potential and achieving what I really, really wanted.
 And it still is!
 The more courageous I am in my life every day, the less intimidating the BIG scary thing feels.
 And conquering your fear feels awesome.
 This bravery propels me forward to the next hard thing, and the next, and the next.